sheanewkirk/LBWD-WPtheme/readme.txt

-=== LBWD Starter 2018 ===
+=== LBWD Starter 2019 ===

-Contributors: automattic
+Contributors: automattic, Long Beach Web Design
 Tags: custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready

 Requires at least: 4.5
-Tested up to: 4.8
+Tested up to: 5.1
 Stable tag: 1.0.0
 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called LBWD Starter 2018.
+A starter theme called LBWD Starter 2019.

 == Description ==

-A custom theme developed by Long Beach Web Design
+A custom theme developed by Long Beach Web Design based on the _underscores theme.
+This is a barebones starter theme with a built in mobile ready menu and grid system for easy layout of your custom wordpress theme.

 == Installation ==